cshum/levi/README.md

 ```

 Text processing plugins `levi.tokenizer()`, `levi.stemmer()`, `levi.stopword()` are required for indexing.
-These are exposed as [ginga](https://github.com/cshum/ginga) plugins so that they can be swapped for different language configurations.
+These are exposed as plugins so that they can be swapped for different language configurations.

 ### .put(key, value, [opts])
+Index document identified by `key`. `value` can be Object, String or Buffer.
+Use fielded Object for `value` if you want field boosting for search.

 ### .del(key, [opts])
+Delete document `key` from index.

 ### .get(key, [opts])
-Fetching value from the store.
+Fetch value from the store.
 Behaves exactly like LevelUP's [`get()`](https://github.com/Level/levelup#get)

 ### .searchStream(query, [opts])